Local BEACHES & PARKS on the Northern California Redwood Coast

 13. Crescent City Beach and Boat Basin

-The Crescent City marina and boat basin was destroyed in 2011 by a tsunami generated from an earthquake in Japan.
+In 2011, the Crescent City marina and boat basin was destroyed by a tsunami generated from an earthquake in Japan.

 Since it’s restoration, a commercial and sport fishing fleet anchor in the dredged harbor, protected by the rock